CopilotC-Nvim/CopilotChat.nvim/README.md

 ## Usage

 1. Yank some code into the unnamed register (`y`)
-2. `:CChat What does this code do?`
+2. `:CopilotChat What does this code do?`

 [![Demo](https://i.gyazo.com/10fbd1543380d15551791c1a6dcbcd46.gif)](https://gyazo.com/10fbd1543380d15551791c1a6dcbcd46)